myclabs/DeepCopy/README.md

 $copy = $copier->copy($var);
 ```

-You may want to roll your own deep copy function:
+Or you may want to roll your own deep copy function:

 ```php
 namespace Acme;